The Mesopotamian Blues: musings on Sumerian colour values

 Blue

-Mušḫuššu dragon from Neo-Babylonian Babylon, ca. 600 BCE
+Mušḫuššu dragon with blue setting from Neo-Babylonian Babylon, ca. 600 BCE

 Copenhagen museum.
 Image A. Sinclair.